UCSD-E4E/website2.0/README.md

 ## Developer Get Started
 1. Follow the instructions at https://jekyllrb.com/docs/installation/ to install the Jekyll generator on your machine.
 2. Follow the instructions at http://www.graphicsmagick.org/README.html#installation to install GraphicsMagick on your machine.
+3. Follow the instructions at https://docs.npmjs.com/downloading-and-installing-node-js-and-npm to install Node.js and npm on your machine
+4. Run `npm install` in this repository root
-3. Run `bundle exec jekyll serve --livereload` in this repository root to deploy a live server to http://localhost:4000
+5. Run `gulp watch` in this repository root to deploy a live server to http://localhost:4000

 Dev deployment target: https://ucsd-e4e.github.io/website2.0/